 • 1 cup dry red wine

-• 1/2 cup low-sodium broth (beef or chicken broth is fine)
+• 1/2 cup low-sodium broth, beef or chicken broth is fine

 Instructions

-5. Add pearl onions (or shallots) to the bottom of a large slow cooker (crock pot).
+• Prepare the slow cooker.
+Add pearl onions (or shallots) to the bottom of a large slow cooker (crock pot).
 Add wine and broth, then add the spiced lamb on top.

-6. Cover slow cooker and set on high for 3 to 4 hours or on low for 5 to 6 hours until lamb is fork-tender and you can easily pull it apart.
+• Cook.
+Cover slow cooker and set on high for 3 to 4 hours or on low for 5 to 6 hours until lamb is fork-tender and you can easily pull it apart.

 Notes